2010 Albany Prize Recipient David Botstein, PhD, Honored by American Association for Cancer Research

 2007 Albany Prize Recipient Dr. Robert Lefkowitz Wins Nobel Prize

-For the second time this week, a recipient of the Albany Medical Center Prize in Medicine and Biomedical Research has this week been named a Nobel Prize winner.
-Robert Lefkowitz, M.D., who received the Albany Prize in 2007 for his pioneering research on cell receptors that led to the development of many important drugs, today was announced as the winner of the Nobel Prize in Chemistry along with Brian Kobilka of Stanford University School of Medicine.
+Robert Lefkowitz, M.D., a recipient of the Albany Medical Center Prize in Medicine and Biomedical Research has been named a 2013 Nobel Prize winner.
+Dr. Lefkowitz, M.D., who received the Albany Prize in 2007 for his pioneering research on cell receptors that led to the development of many important drugs, was selected as the winner of the Nobel Prize in Chemistry along with Brian Kobilka of Stanford University School of Medicine.

 Dr. Lefkowitz becomes the fifth Nobel Prize winner who was previously an Albany Prize recipient.
 In addition to Dr. Yamanaka, the others are Elizabeth Blackburn, Ph.D., Bruce Beutler, M.D., and the late Ralph Steinman, M.D.